johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 {% include image.html name="fuck-everything.jpg" caption="The above fine
-faux-leather jacket wearing gentleman already knows the secret: Qt is not the answer to everything." width="100%" %}
+faux-leather jacket wearing gentleman already knows the secret: Qt is not the answer to everything." width="100%" alt="Fuck everything" %}